 Infrastructure charges can be paid by cash, cheque or EFTPOS (using a ‘cheque’ or ‘savings’ account).
 Payments by Mastercard or Visa will incur a credit card surcharge which is the same surcharge charged for rate payments paid by credit card.

-When making payment, customers must present the following documentation:
+When making payment, customers must provide:

-- Itemised Breakdown.
+- A current Itemised Breakdown.

 Adopted Infrastructure Charges Register